auto3000/pedalpi-dev-platform/README.md

 PedalPII is multiplatform thanks to the Linux Yocto software architecture, and retarget to a new hardware platform must be easy.
 You can find a non-exhaustive (!) [list of +5000 supported hardware](http://layers.openembedded.org/layerindex/branch/master/machines/?q=&search=1).
 You may port this software to any variant of Orange PI, C.H.I.P., IMX8MQ, Tegra X1 or Odroid-XU4.
 To reach sufficient performance for any installed pedal effect, the minimal hardware requirement would be a dual core at 1GHz, 128MB of RAM and 1GB of flash.
 You may also want to remove some included development tools and shrink down to 400MB of flash.

+# Supported software

+This platform integrates a lot of LV2 plugins for effects, MOD suite and JACK for audio platform.
+The complete list is provided by [meta-pedalpi layer](https://github.com/auto3000/meta-pedalpi).

+This software layer is built over the Yocto 'morty' release and additional support layers.
+Again, the list is too large but these layers provides the build system, python, ruby, QT5, and any runtime required to support LV2 plugins, MOD suite and JACK software.

+This branch is based on the Yocto 'morty' release and you can find its latest version at [morty branch](https://github.com/auto3000/pedalpi-dev-platform/tree/morty).

+For info on available baselines, please refer to [master branch](https://github.com/auto3000/pedalpi-dev-platform/tree/master) of this repository.

 # Alternatives to PedalPII